Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

 suspendable: it gets suspended and releases the underlying thread while performing the network requests.
 When the network request returns the result, the computation is resumed.

-Such a suspendable computation is called a coroutine.
+Such a suspendable computation is called a _coroutine_.
 So, in this case, `launch` _starts a new coroutine_ responsible for loading data and showing the results.

 Coroutines are computations that run on top of threads and can be suspended.
 When a coroutine is suspended, the